daniel-akinyemi/daniel-akinyemi/README.md

 ### Hi there, I'm [Daniel Akinyemi](https://www.linkedin.com/in/danielakinyemi/) 👋

-I am a third year Computer Science Student at [Lagos State University](https://federation.edu.au), Nigeria.
+I am a third year Computer Science Student (In-view) at [Lagos State University](https://lasu.edu.ng/), Nigeria.
 Apart from that I am a Fullstack Developer with a focus on blockchain technology.

-**My Research Interest**:
-- Outlying Aspect Mining
-- Classification
-- Clustering
-- Anomaly Detection
-- Similarity Measure

  **I am open to**: